Representation Before the Office of Professional Responsibility

 Appraisers (“individuals who present evidence or testimony in administrative proceedings before the IRS or the Department of the Treasury”): Are subject to disqualification from presenting testimony or evidence.

-Employers, firms, other entities: Sanctions in the form of impositions of monetary penalty.
+Employers, firms, other entities: Sanctions in the form of impositions of a monetary penalty.

 When you are under investigation by the OPR, it is crucial that you find the best representation quickly.